-In order to ensure its financial flexibility, A1 Telekom Austria Group remains committed to maintaining its Baa2/BBB ratings from Moody's and Standard & Poor's.
+In order to ensure its financial flexibility, A1 Telekom Austria Group remains committed to maintaining its solid investment grade rating.
+In June 2018, Moody's upgraded the rating for A1 Telekom Austria Group to Baa1 while Standard & Poor's confirmed the BBB rating.
 With regards to frequencies, in Austria the NRA announced that an auction on the 3.4-3.8 GHz band will be held in 2018.1

 This document contains forward-looking statements.
 These forward-looking statements are usually accompanied by words such as “believe”, “intend”, “anticipate”, “plan”, “expect” and similar expressions.
 Actual events may differ materially from those anticipated in these forward-looking statements as a result of a number of factors.
 Forward-looking statements involve inherent risks and uncertainties.
 A number of important factors could cause actual results or outcomes to differ materially from those expressed in any forward-looking statement.
 Neither Telekom Austria nor any other person accepts any liability for any such forward-looking statements.
 Telekom Austria will not update these forward-looking statements, whether due to changed factual circumstances, changes in assumptions or expectations.
 This report does not constitute a recommendation or invitation to purchase or sell securities of Telekom Austria.